Yellowstone Guide Academy

 Carolyn Bulin

-Carolyn fell in love with Yellowstone on a family vacation 25 years ago, when she watched the Druid Peak wolf pack successfully hunt an elk in Lamar Valley.
-She has been guiding and teaching in Yellowstone for nearly 15 years.
+Carolyn fell in love with Yellowstone on a family vacation over 25 years ago, when she watched the Druid Peak wolf pack successfully hunt an elk in Lamar Valley.
+She was instantly hooked, and she has now been living and working in Yellowstone for nearly 20 years.
 Carolyn holds a B.S. in Outdoor Recreation Leadership and Management with emphases in Ecology and Cultural Anthropology from Northern Michigan University, and she is a certified guide trainer and interpretive coach through the National Association for Interpretation.
 Carolyn and her husband own and operate Yellowstone Wildlife Profiles, which connects people to Yellowstone and the natural world through immersive educational experiences.
 Previously, she was a seasonal field instructor, year-round resident instructor, and program manager for the Yellowstone Institute.
-Carolyn’s specialties include multi-day seminars on wolf research and management, day hiking and backpacking courses, and training courses for new and experienced guides.
 Carolyn has volunteered on snow tracking surveys for the Yellowstone Cougar Project, carcass surveys with the grizzly bear research team, and raven trapping and tagging operations.
 She has hiked and canoed thousands of miles through the GYE backcountry.
 During her free time, Carolyn enjoys exploring the GYE with her husband and two small children from their home in Gardiner, MT.

 Rob Harwood